-All phytosanitary certificates must be endorsed with the following additional declaration:

-"The plants in this consignment have only been grown in, and exported from, a "Pest free area" [insert area name] or "Pest free place of production" [insert place name], which is free from Xylella fastidiosa".

-2. Pre-determined testing in post entry quarantine:

-PEQ: Level 2 (unless a higher level of PEQ is required in the schedule of special conditions)

-The plants must be tested for Xylella fastidiosa during the PEQ period, at an MPI approved diagnostic facility, as described below:

-- The minimum PEQ period will be 6 months, as this is the time required to complete growing inspections and testing for Xylella fastidiosa.
-For example: - For schedules which identify a minimum period of 3 months, the minimum PEQ period will be extended to 6 months - For schedules with a minimum period longer than 6 months, the longer period will apply. - Samples must be collected and tested at the end of the summer (or 'summer-like') period; - The unit for testing is defined in section 2.3.2.1 "Pre-determined testing" - Plants shall be sampled from at least four positions; including a minimum of two young, fully expanded leaves at the top of the stem and two older leaves from a midway position - The samples must be tested by PCR for Xylella fastidiosa - All samples must test negative

-Specific measures are detailed in the agreement between MPI and the approved facility.
+All phytosanitary certificates must be endorsed with the following additional declaration: "The plants in this consignment have only been grown in, and exported from, a "Pest free area" [insert area name] or "Pest free place of production" [insert place name], which is free from Xylella fastidiosa".
+2. Pre-determined testing in post entry quarantine: PEQ: Level 2 (unless a higher level of PEQ is required in the schedule of special conditions) Minimum period: 6 months The plants must be tested for Xylella fastidiosa during the PEQ period, at an MPI approved diagnostic facility, as described below: - The minimum PEQ period will be 6 months, as this is the time required to complete growing inspections and testing for Xylella fastidiosa.
+For example: - For schedules which identify a minimum period of 3 months, the minimum PEQ period will be extended to 6 months - For schedules with a minimum period longer than 6 months, the longer period will apply. - Samples must be collected and tested at the end of the summer (or 'summer-like') period; - The unit for testing is defined in section 2.3.2.1 "Pre-determined testing" - Plants shall be sampled from at least four positions; including a minimum of two young, fully expanded leaves at the top of the stem and two older leaves from a midway position - The samples must be tested by PCR for Xylella fastidiosa - All samples must test negative iii) For nursery stock sourced from MPI approved offshore facilities Specific measures are detailed in the agreement between MPI and the approved facility.
+Guidance: